DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

   * Change the method name to **ShowEditForm**.
   * Change the `customerID` parameter type to `int?`.
   * Call the `ShowEditForm` method in the `btnNew_ItemClick` event handler and pass the `null` value as a parameter.
-  * A new object initially does not have an identifier.
-XPO assigns a value to it from the auto-incremented key column when a new object is saved to the database.
+  * A new object does not have an identifier initially - XPO assigns a value to it from the auto-incremented key column when a new object is saved to the database.
 Open the `EditCustomerForm` code and add the following line to the `btnSave_Click` method after the `CommitChanges` method call:
     ```csharp
     CustomerID = ((Customer)CustomerBindingSource.DataSource).Oid;
     ```